Bittersweet matcha brownies with a crackly crust, fudgy texture and chunks of white chocolate, the best kind of matcha treat

 Instructions

-- Melt white chocolate and butter together in the microwave, or over a double boiler
+- Put the white chocolate and butter in a heatproof bowl and heat in the microwave, or over a double boiler, stir until the chocolate melts

-- Add matcha powder and sugar, stir until well combined
+- Add matcha powder and sugar to the melted chocolate mixture, and stir until well combined

-- Whisk in the eggs and stir until smooth and glossy
+- Add the eggs to the white chocolate mixture and whisk until smooth and glossy

-- Add the flour, salt and baking powder and mix until just combined
+- Add the flour, salt, and baking powder to the wet ingredients and fold with a spatula until just combined

 - Pour into the lined baking tray and bake for 30 minutes or until a toothpick inserted in the centre emerges with a few gooey crumbs